pjakiela/ECON523/exercises/E6-TOT.md

 webuse E6-BanerjeeEtAl-data.dta
 ```

-We are going to make use of the variables `treatment`, `spandana_1`, `bizprofit_1`, `bizrev_1`, `bizassets_1`, and `any_biz_1`.
+We are going to make use of the variables `treatment`, `spandana_1`, and `bizprofit_1`.
 Before you begin,
 add a line to your do file that drops any observations with one of these variables missing.

 <br>

-## The Mechanics of IV

-Our first step is to review the mechanics of treatment-on-the-treated estimation using instrumental variables.
-There are three ways to arrive at
-an estimate of the impact of treatment (access to loans from Spandana) on individuals who take it up (by taking out a Spandana microloan):

-1. We can calculate the impact of treatment on an outcome of interest (say, microenterprise profits), and then take the ratio of this coefficient to the estimated impact of treatment on take-up of Spandana microloans
-2. We can estimate the impact of treatment on take-up of microloans and then regress our outcome of interest on **predicted** take-up of microloans
-3. We can use the `ivregress 2sls` command in Stata to implement two-stage least squares (as in 2, except using a single Stata command)

-We will start by reviewing all three approaches to confirm that they lead to identical estimates of the impact of treatment on the treated
+## In-Class Activity

 ### Question 1

 Estimate the impact of `treatment` on the likelihood of taking a loan from Spandana (the variable `spandana_1`).
 What is the estimated coefficient on `treatment`?
 Because treatment is randomly assigned at the neighborhood level, we need to cluster our standard errors by neighborhood.
-Add the option `, cluster(areaid)` to the end of your regression command to do this.
+Do this.
 This is the **first stage** regression.

 ### Question 2